Sahil302002/Zomato_SQL_Analysis_Project/README.md

 Zomato's SQL analysis aims to extract valuable business insights across **customer behavior, restaurant performance, delivery efficiency, and business growth strategies**.
 Below is an **overall analysis** based on the given SQL questions.

-- For Solution of the Business Problem which I Identified for Zomato’ s Team as Data Analyst

-- You can See my Solution Pdf  file : <a href ="ZOMATO SQL ANALYSIS.pdf"> Zomato SQL Queries and Solution PDF file </a>

-- You can See my Solution Document file :  <a href = "ZOMATO SQL ANALYSIS.docx"> Zomato SQL Queries and Solution Document file </a>

-- You can see the SQL Script which I created in this Project : <a href ="Zomato SQL Script.sql"> Zomato SQL Script </a>

----

 ## **Customer Behavior & Retention Strategy**

 ### **Understanding Ordering Patterns**